-FORTH PORTS LIMITED Document ID Authorised By Original Date FP PMSC EP 02/04 HM F&T October 2018 Port of Dundee Oil Pollution Contingency Date Revised Revised By Review Due Plan 2018 January 2022 MMD October 2023
+FORTH PORTS LIMITED Document ID Authorised By Original Date FP PMSC EP 02/05 HM F&T December 2023 Port of Dundee Oil Pollution Contingency Plan 2023 Date Revised Revised By Review Due December 2024

-5.3.2 Chemical Dispersion Response Option Checklist
+5.4.2 Chemical Dispersion Response Option Checklist

-Remember that Marine Scotland must be consulted and their approval obtained prior to dispersant use in any area that does not have a prior derogation to spray unless it is in Zone 6.
-If spraying is undertaken in Zone 2 ensure that Marine Scotland are informed and consulted.
+Remember that Marine Directorate must be consulted and their approval obtained prior to dispersant use in any area that does not have a prior derogation to spray unless it is in Zone 6.
+If spraying is undertaken in Zone 2 ensure that Marine Directorate are informed and consulted.

-Operation Resources &amp; Actions Guidance Notes Initiate surveillance of spill Available vessel For Tier 2 spills Support Services Unit to mobilise aerial surveillance craft from most appropriate location (refer Section 5 for details of available resources) MCA will mobilise aerial surveillance aircraft for Tier 3 spills and on request for Tier 2 spills.
-Carry out initial surveillance from available vessel; follow-up using aircraft surveillance.
-For aerial surveillance arrange a ladder search across the direction of the prevailing wind to increase the chances of oil detection (refer Section 5) Ensure CGOC Aberdeen is aware of intention to track the slick.
-Mobilise dispersant spraying and resources • BP Oil Spill Response equipment, Forth Estuary and Hound Point tugs.
+Operation Resources & Actions Guidance Notes Initiate surveillance of spill Available vessel For Tier 2 spills Support Services Unit to mobilise aerial surveillance craft from most appropriate location (refer Section 5 for details of available resources) MCA will mobilise aerial surveillance aircraft for Tier 3 spills and on request for Tier 2 spills.
+Carry out initial surveillance from available vessel; follow using aircraft surveillance.
+For aerial surveillance arrange a ladder search across the direction of the prevailing wind to increase the chances of detection (refer Section 5) Ensure MRCC Aberdeen is aware of intention to track the slick.
+Mobilise dispersant spraying and resources • Ineos Oil Spill Response equipment, Forth Estuary and Hound Point tugs.
 Note that dispersant should be used that is amenable to oil type.
 Obtain data on oil type spilt.
 Request Environment Unit to source dispersant likely to disperse oil type spilt.
 Note that Dasic Slickgone NS is a wide spectrum dispersant that may disperse a range of oil types.
 Dasic LTSW also wide spectrum.
 Mobilise resources as rapidly as possible in order to maximise effectiveness of response and to prevent beaching.
 Mobilisation routes provided in Section 8.
-Obtain spilt oil sample • Available vessel should obtain sample prior to spraying. • Sample may be required for post incident inquiry.
+Obtain spilt oil sample Available vessel should obtain sample prior to spraying.
+Sample may be required for post incident inquiry.
 Ensure personnel follow procedures provided in Section 5.
-Obtain weather forecasts • Obtain data from current weather forecasting contractor. • Important for slick predictions and assessing suitable weather windows for response options and equipment deployment Run slick predictions model • MEC Operations / Environmental Unit to initiate running of slick predictions.
-Selected slick predications have been run and recorded for a range of oil spill scenarios in the Firth refer to Section 2. • Monitor movement of spill; ensure computer runs are regularly updated.
-Deployment of resources • Utilise surveillance aircraft to achieve best deployment of resources • The thickest, downwind sections of the slick should be sprayed first.
+Obtain weather forecasts Obtain data from current weather forecasting contractor.
+Important for slick predictions and assessing suitable weather windows for response options and equipment deployment Run slick predictions model • MEC Operations / Environmental Unit to initiate running of slick predictions.
+Selected slick predications have been run and recorded for a range of oil spill scenarios in the Firth refer to Section 2.
+Monitor movement of spill; ensure computer runs are regularly updated.
+Deployment of resources Utilise surveillance aircraft to achieve best deployment of resources • The thickest, downwind sections of the slick should be sprayed first.
 Use colour guide to identify these or obtain data from surveillance aircraft (refer Section 5).
-Carry out monitoring • Utilise resources mobilised for aerial surveillance.
+Carry out monitoring Utilise resources mobilised for aerial surveillance.
 Utilise aerial surveillance and monitor progress of dispersion.
 A minimum of 2 flights a day is recommended.
 Refer to Monitoring &amp; Reporting Response Checklist for monitoring.
-If dispersant spraying is not proving effective : STOP
+If dispersant spraying is not proving effective: STOP

-FORTH PORTS LIMITED Document ID Authorised By Original Date FP PMSC EP 02/04 HM F&T October 2018 Port of Dundee Oil Pollution Contingency Date Revised Revised By Review Due Plan 2018 January 2022 MMD October 2023
+FORTH PORTS LIMITED Document ID Authorised By Original Date FP PMSC EP 02/05 HM F&T December 2023 Port of Dundee Oil Pollution Contingency Plan 2023 Date Revised Revised By Review Due December 2024

-5.3.3 Mechanical Containment and Recovery & Coastal Protection Response Checklist
+5.4.3 Mechanical Containment and Recovery & Coastal Protection Response Checklist